-- Learners can watch this didactic lecture in a flipped classroom model before completing the activities or may watch it during course time.
+- Learners can watch these didactic lectures in a flipped classroom model before completing the activities or may watch them during course time.

 - Learners may be assigned any of the relevant readings found in the “Facilitator Notes & Teaching Points” section below (determined by the instructor’s desired learner workload).

 The Patient has the Answer Summary: Only the patient is the expert in their life and needs.

 Liberation summary: Healthcare providers may have bias favoring a particular decision, but the patient owns the decision and ultimately it does not impact the providers life.

 Abortions Welcome is a spiritual companion including meditations, rituals, stories, and scripture curated for different parts of the abortion process.

 - A patient who returns for a second or greater abortion indicates that the clinic and staff provided high-quality service and supported the patient.